brodyholt/Danish-Reinsurance-Tempered-Stable-Loss-Modeling/README.md

 ## 4. Future Directions

 ### **Uncertainty quantification.**
-Provide confidence intervals for parameter estimates and test statistics to diagnose reliability.
+Provide confidence intervals for parameter estimates, test statistics and TVaR to diagnose reliability.

 ### **POT/GPD as a comparative benchmark.**
 Fit generalized Pareto distribution using stability-plot threshold selection, yielding a more rigorous heavy-tail benchmark.